Have you ever noticed that students start disappearing right about the time you start reviewing for a test?

 To play this classic game in your grammar review lesson, you’ll first need to prepare some cards: they may have verb tenses written on them, questions your students must answer or prompts from which to say a complete sentence.

 Next, divide your students into two teams.
 Place a “ball” token at the center.
 Then, students must answer questions correctly to approach the posts and score a goal.
 For example, Team A answers correctly and moves right one step closer to their goal.
 Team B answers correctly and moves the ball left back to the center.
 Team A answers incorrectly and can’t move the ball at all.
 Team B answers correctly and moves left one step closer to their goal.
-If Team A were to keep answering incorrectly and Team B correctly, then Team B will continue moving left to eventually score a goal.
+If Team A keep answering incorrectly and Team B correctly, then Team B will continue moving left to eventually score a goal.
 When a team scores, the ball moves back to the center, and the team that did not score last starts.
 The team with the most goals wins.

 Not all grammar reviews have to be cut and dried.
 Don’t underestimate the power of games - they help students use the resources they’ve acquired in creative ways.